KoslickiLab/ingest_logan_yacht_data/README.md

 **Note**: For very large datasets, use `utils/process_tar_gz_file.py` with GNU parallel for better memory control.

+**Note**: These were obtained from Rayan Chiki and reside on the Koslicki Lab GPU server at: `/scratch/shared_data_new/Logan_yacht_data/raw_downloads`.
+The data was obtained via: `aws s3 sync s3://serratus-rayan/beetles/logan_feb12_run/yacht-concat/ .`

 ### Step 2: Create DuckDB Database

 Import Parquet files and build indexes: